wbmeehan/space-invaders/README.md

 **[Play on Web!](https://wbmeehan.github.io/space-invaders/)**

-A Space Invaders game made in Unity.
+A Space Invaders clone made in Unity.

 Instructions:
 - Left and right arrow keys to move